-Circa Waves on surprise new EP 'Sadder Happier': "I need these songs to be the greatest of all time" | NME
+Circa Waves on surprise new EP 'Sadder Happier': "I was quite pissed off when I wrote these songs" | NME

 Hence, also, the social media takedown ‘Anti Social Anxiety’?

-“Everyone goes through, in some way or another, trying to adhere to social norms and find popularity in statistics.
+“Everyone goes through trying to adhere to social norms and find popularity in statistics.
 If I get 2000 likes, that’s great, but I find it such a strange world where that is a thing, and people are doing social media more and more often because of that.
 I’m quite aware of it and wary of it at the same time as using it a lot of the day.
 It feels like the end of the world is just an Instagram Live event.
 The world would be ending and everyone would just be doing covers on Instagram Live.
 [Although] for times like this, that’s been really good.
 I’ve enjoyed watching people like Loyle Carner cook food.
 Just normal everyday shit which makes you feel more connected to people, which is what we, as humans, desperately need.”

 What do you make of Boris Johnson’s handling of the crisis and the situation we’re in?